 Upon being notified of a conviction, the New Jersey Motor Vehicle Commission (MVC) imposes points for most moving violations.
 We indicate the number of points for each type of violation elsewhere.
 When the number of points reaches twelve or more, the MVC issues a Notice of Scheduled Suspension.
 The duration of the scheduled suspension is specified in New Jersey Administrative Code Section 13:19-10.2.
 Here is what N.J.A.C.
 13:19-10.2 specifies:

 Any motor vehicle violation committed within one year after driving privileges are restored following an N.J.A.C.
 13:19-10.2 suspension will trigger a new suspension.
 The duration of the new suspension depends upon how much time has passed since restoration of driver's license.
 It also depends upon whether there is just one new violation, or two.
 Those durations are specified in N.J.A.C.
 13:19-10.6, as follows:

 Regardless of the numbers presented above, the suspension periods listed in N.J.A.C.
 13:19-10.2 and N.J.A.C.
 13:19-10.6 are not written in stone.
 When “good cause” is shown, the MVC can adjust the suspension period.
 Factors that the MVC considers are the person's driving record, prior warnings or driver improvement program attendance, maturity and any other aggravating or mitigating factor.

-Allan Marain and Norman Epting, Jr. are skilled and experienced New Jersey lawyers.
-They represent drivers with MVC difficulties.
+Allan Marain is a skilled and experienced New Jersey lawyer.
+He represents drivers with MVC difficulties.
 If you are faced with a scheduled suspension on account of points (or, for that matter, for any reason), call him.
 He can help.

 CDL OAL Medical Issues Medical--CDL Restorations Points Revoked List Ticket